OS map ref: SK 405120 (Sheet 129)

 Although the reserve is in its infancy, the potential of the site can clearly be seen.
 Whitethroat, reed and sedge warbler are all present in good numbers and grasshopper warblers sing in most years.
 Grey partridge, little ringed plover, snipe, little owl and kingfisher can often be seen, while 16 species of dragonfly and 19 species of butterfly have been recorded, as have harvest mouse, water shrew and otter.

 Raptors are a speciality of Kelham Bridge and marsh, hen and montague's harrier, osprey, redfooted falcon, merlin, peregrine and buzzard have all been seen.
-The bird list for the reserve currently stands at 101 species.
+The bird list for the reserve currently exceeds 100 species.